We are committed to results. It’s a journey

 This program handles unsecured debt, meaning the debt is not secured with collateral.
 Acceptable debts are credit cards, medical bills, legal bills, judgments, unsecured personal loans of any type, vendor or supplier debts, defaulted property leases, retail debt and collections.
 Examples of unacceptable debt are home mortgages, automobile loans, motorcycle loans, boat loans, IRS tax liens, government-backed student loans, child support and alimony.

 Your credit rating is determined primarily by two factors, the amount of credit you have and your payment history.
 The very fact that you are looking at The DNS Debt Settlement Program indicates that you have more consumer debt than you can currently pay and are starting (or will shortly begin) to show late payments on your credit report.
 If your credit has not already started a downhill slide it surely will do so soon.
-Joining The DNS Debt Settlement Program will not immediately help to restore your credit, in fact, your credit score will go down while you are in the early stages of the Program.
-However, as you progress through the Program your consumer debt will decrease and, as your debts are settled, the Creditors will report your debt as paid in full, paid as agreed or language to that effect.
-The Program will accomplish two very important goals towards restoring your credit rating: (1) When you finish the Program your consumer debt will be less than when you began the Program which is positive factor in calculating your credit score and (2) The present consumer debt on your credit report that is included in the Program will show a zero balance which will help to offset the fact that you have had late payments in the past.
+As with any Debt Settlement program, the program will have a negative impact on your credit.
+Defaulting on payments is what enables us to begin negotiations to provide you with favorable settlements.
+The Program will accomplish two very important goals towards restoring your credit rating: (1) When you finish the Program your consumer debt will be less than when you began the Program which is a positive factor in calculating your credit score and (2) The present consumer debt on your credit report that is included in the Program will show a zero balance which will help to offset the fact that you have had late payments in the past.

 You may terminate your Debt Settlement Program at any time before a settlement is negotiated and you can withdraw any or all of the funds from your settlement account without penalty.